jadametz/README/First1on1.md

 __How can I help you when you're grumpy?__

-> Similar to symptoms of _burn out_ it's likely if I'm grumpy about something it's due to a perceived lack of control around it.
+> Similar to symptoms of _burn out_ it's likely if I'm grumpy about something it's due to a perceived lack of control over it.
 Taking an action item to set something in motion that aims to improve or fix what I'm grumpy about, even/especially if it's a task I'm responsible for, is a step in the right direction.

 ## Feedback & Recognition